CyberGigzz/notification-facade-system/README.md

 cd notification-facade-system
 ```

-### 2. Configure Environment Variables
+### 2. Environment Configuration
-This project uses a .env file to manage database credentials.
-This file is not checked into version control, so you must create it yourself.

-In the root directory of the project, create a file named .env with the following content:
+To streamline the setup process, this project includes a pre-configured .env file in the root directory.

+For the purpose of this local development and testing environment, I have intentionally committed the .env file directly into the repository.
+This allows you to get the project running immediately after cloning, without the need to manually create any configuration files.

+The default credentials used by the application and the docker-compose setup are:

 ```bash
 # PostgreSQL Credentials